gordonwatts/seattlesnowmass2021.github.io/pages/childCare.md

 ## Child Care

 We are working with the [UW Youth Protection](https://www.washington.edu/youth/) to provide centralized access to child care facilities based on demand.
-Please complete the [Survey](https://forms.gle/erjFnaWbWVpYXJb69), or Contact Us via [email](mailto:snowmass-loc2022@uw.edu)/[#seattle-snowmass-childcare](https://snowmass2021.slack.com/archives/C03CMLBEJ0K)] with your needs.
+Please complete the [Survey](https://forms.gle/erjFnaWbWVpYXJb69), or Contact Us via [email](mailto:snowmass-loc2022@uw.edu) or [#seattle-snowmass-childcare](https://snowmass2021.slack.com/archives/C03CMLBEJ0K) with your needs.

 ## On-site child care